PriorLabs/nanoTabPFN/annotated/annotated nanoTabPFN.md

 ## In-Context Learning on Tabular Data

 TabPFN and its authors are among the first to implement in-context learning for tabular data.
 Instead of training on a specific dataset, it learns from the training / context examples.
-The pre-trained model uses the training examples to understand the relationships between features and targets, and then applies this understanding to make predictions on new test examples.:
+The pre-trained model uses the training examples to understand the relationships between features and targets, and then applies this understanding to make predictions on new test examples:

 ```
 Context (Training Data / Classification Examples):